lborocs/22cob290-part2-team-07/design/Report/report.md

 <!-- Talk about Github Kanban board (potentially add a screenshot of it?).
 How did it make us more productive?
 How did it help us prioritise our work?-->

-To implement the system, we first had to use reductionism to break the design down into much smaller tasks.
+To implement the system, we first broke the design down into much smaller tasks.
 We then needed a method to keep track of the implementation of these tasks.
 If only we could find a good piece of productivity management software!